 Continuing the story for this wine to provide a bit of a guilty pleasure for you.
 Wonderful mixes of florals, fruit and spice but with a generous, soft structure and low tannins, this wine was made for enjoyment.

-The Petit Verdot for the blend comes from 25 year old vines growing on a gentle north sloping vineyard also in the Wilyabrup subregion of Margaret River.
+The Petit Verdot and Malbec portions for the blend come from 25 year old vines growing on a gentle north sloping vineyard also in the Wilyabrup subregion of Margaret River.
 The soil is very gravelly and the vines work hard, focusing their energies on ripening healthy, vibrant fruit, not excesses of vegetative growth or high quantities.

 All of the grapes for this wine were handpicked into small 8kg crates and immediately transported back to the winery where they were gently de-stemmed and not crushed, directly into their small fermentation vessels, a procedure which allowed the ferment to start with what were almost totally unburst, undamaged individual berries.
 The wines were fermented on skins utilising the indigenous yeasts, which arrived on the grape skins when the fruit arrived at the winery.

 The must underwent a slow, steady ferment with hand plunging twice each day.
 After around 14 – 23 days (batch dependant) the fruit was basket pressed into 3 year old French oak barriques and was left to complete malolactic fermentation in barrel utilising the activity of indigenous bacteria.
 The wine was left to mature for 21 months in barrel during which time it was racked via gravity one time and topped regularly.

 1 day before bottling the wine was racked out of barrel to tank using gravity (no pumps at all) and was then bottled unfined and unfiltered.